 Embrace imperfection.
 Like your favorite pair of jeans weathered furnishings tell a story.

 Finishing out the coffee table styling is a collection of Guy’s favorite golf course books, a set of wooden drink coasters, leather journal and seashell from their annual Cape May beach vacation.

 A pair of next-to-new chairs received updated gray and cream striped fabric.
-We brought in more rustic accessories like these rolling tree stump side tables, distressed floor lamps with linen shades, moss orbs in white clay containers, a set of copper and tin stacking suitcases and a variety of festive ceramic pumpkins that will stay out until we decorate for Christmas.
+We brought in more rustic accessories like these rolling tree stump side tables, distressed floor lamps with linen shades, moss orbs in white clay containers, a set of copper and tin stacking suitcases and a variety of festive ceramic pumpkins that will stay out in this farmhouse style sunroom until we decorate for Christmas.

 Cozy woven throw blankets warm up any seating area.
-This is the perfect accessory to add color, texture and pattern.
+This is the perfect accessory to add color, texture and pattern to this farmhouse style sunroom.
 I go straight for any blanket with an interesting fringe or tassels.
 Layer them on!